 Our weighted agents correspond to weighted vertices in the vertex-weighted bipartite matching context, but our objects do not arrive online as in the setting of \cite{Aggarwal-etal}.
 However, if the preference ordering of each agent in our setting, over his acceptable objects, coincides with the arrival order of the objects in \cite{Aggarwal-etal}, then the two problems are the same.
 In the transversal matroid secretary problem, see, e.g., \cite{DimitrovP12}, objects are known in advance as in our setting, weighted agents arrive in a (uniform) random order, and the goal is to match them to previously unmatched objects.
-The administrator's goal is the optimal strategy, which is the random arrival order of agents, to maximize the ratio between the total weight of matched agents and the maximum weight of a matching if all the applicants' preference lists are known in advance.
+The administrator's goal is to find a (random) arrival order of agents that maximises the ratio between the total weight of matched agents and the maximum weight of a matching if all the agents’ preference lists are known in advance.
 We show that even if the weights of all agents are the same, our algorithm uses the best possible random strategy; no other such strategy leads to better than $\frac{e}{e-1}$-approximate matching. \end{paragraph}

-\begin{paragraph}{Organization of the paper.} The remainder of the paper is organized as follows.
+\begin{paragraph}{Organisation of the paper.} The remainder of the paper is organised as follows.
 In Section 2 we define notation and terminology used in this paper, and show the straightforward lower bound for the approximation ratio of deterministic truthful mechanisms.
 SDMT-1 and SDMT-2 are presented in Sections 3 and 4 respectively, and in the latter section it is proved that the two mechanisms are essentially equivalent.
-The approximation ratio of $\frac{e}{e-1}$ for the randomized version of the two mechanisms is established in Section 5, whilst Section 6 contains our lower bound results.
+The approximation ratio of $\frac{e}{e-1}$ for the randomised version of the two mechanisms is established in Section 5, whilst Section 6 contains our lower bound results.
 Finally, some concluding remarks are given in Section 7. \end{paragraph}